 Looks like Michael Kelso is stepping in for Charlie Harper.

-Reportedly, he'll work a lot cheaper than Sheen did, earning anywhere from $900,000 to $1-million per episode -- amounts which would be about half what the troubled original star made before Warner Bros. and CBS fired him.
+Reportedly, he'll work a lot cheaper than Sheen did, earning anywhere from $900,000 to $1 million per episode - about half what the troubled original star made before Warner Bros. and CBS fired him.

 Sheen was predictably harsh, telling TMZ: "Enjoy the show America.
 Enjoy seeing a 2.0 in the (ratings) demo every Monday, WB."
 His message: that the 18 to 49 viewers who made the show a success will leave.

 But Kutcher is a big enough star and pop culture maven that early shows will produce a lot of curiosity seekers.
 The big question: What kind of character can executive producer Chuck Lorre create that could make up for the loss of his hit sitcom's central figure?